sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

   - Windows Server 2012 R2 Standard or Datacenter

     > [!NOTE]
     > Windows Server 2012 R2 is only supported on a SharePoint Server 2013 Service Pack 1 environment.
-For additional information about Windows Server 2012 R2 support, see [SharePoint 2013 SP1 support in Windows Server 2012 R2](https://support.microsoft.com/kb/2891274/).
+For more information about Windows Server 2012 R2 support, see [SharePoint 2013 SP1 support in Windows Server 2012 R2](https://support.microsoft.com/kb/2891274/).

     > [!NOTE]
     > Installing Office 2013 and SharePoint Server 2013 on the same computer is not supported.

 - The SharePoint parsing process crashes in Windows Server 2008 R2 (KB 2554876)

-- FIX: IIS 7.5 configurations are not updated when you use the ServerManager class to commit configuration changes (KB 2708075)
+- FIX: IIS 7.5 configurations aren't updated when you use the ServerManager class to commit configuration changes (KB 2708075)

 - Hotfix: ASP.NET (SharePoint) race condition in .NET 4.5 RTM: